parradam/python-dev/README.md

 Or start it via Docker/VS Code.

-Note: if running FastAPI, don't forgot to pass `--host 0.0.0.0` to access it outside of the container.
+Note: if running FastAPI with uvicorn, don't forgot to pass `--host 0.0.0.0` to access it outside of the container.

+## Inside the container

+Add packages offline:

+`uv add --no-index --find-links=/usr/packages seaborn`

+With `uv sync`:

+`uv sync --no-index --find-links=/usr/packages`

+## Updating dependencies

+Update and then copy `python_requirements_raw.txt` into a separate directory and run:

+`uv add -r python_requirements_raw.txt`
+`uv lock`

+This will resolve dependencies as part of the install.

+## Exporting as python_requirements.txt

+`uv export -f requirements > python_requirements.txt`